dmitry-ivanov/laravel-testing-tools/README.md

 $this->dontSeeArtisanOutput('Hello, Universe!');
 ```

-Also, path to text file containing output can be provided:
+You can pass the path to the text file, containing output:

 ```php
 $this->dontSeeArtisanOutput('incorrect.output.txt');